bioinformatics-core-shared-training/crukci-cluster-transition/session1-shell.md

 $ wc -l <file_names> | sort -n  # standard output of wc is fed directly to the standard input of sort
 ```

 > :computer: **EXERCISE** Go back to your Terminal window, or open a new one and navigate to `session1-data/nelle/north-pacific-gyre/2012-07-03`.
-Nelle Nemo, a marine biologist, has just returned from a six-month survey of the [North Pacific Gyre](http://en.wikipedia.org/wiki/North_Pacific_Gyre), where she has been sampling gelatinous marine life in the [Great Pacific Garbage Patch](http://en.wikipedia.org/wiki/Great_Pacific_Garbage_Patch).
-She has 300 samples in all, and ran each sample through an assay machine that will measure the relative abundance of 300 different proteins.
+Nelle has 300 samples in all, and ran each sample through an assay machine that will measure the relative abundance of 300 different proteins.
 The machine's output for a single sample is a file with one line for each protein.
 >
 > - How many assay result files does she have?
 > - Could you check that each file has 300 measurements as expected?